-While the standard deviation of the UEQ in sign language scale results varies from 0.704 (Efficiency) to 0.825 (Stimulation) and of the standard UEQ from 0.664 (Efficiency) to 0.932 (Attractiveness), it is a little bit lower for the differences and it varies from 0.285 (Attractiveness) to 0.483 (Dependability).
+The standard deviation of the UEQ SSL scale results vary from 0.888 (Novelty) to 1.221 (Dependability) and of the standard UEQ from 0.893 (Efficiency) to 1.311 (Attractiveness).
+Meanwhile the absolute differences vary from 0.008 (Novelty) to 0.147 (Attractiveness).

-Finally, to address the Theorem2, a comparison of means and confidence intervals of the UEQ scales for the adjustable interpreter are presented in graphical form in Figure .
+Finally, to address the Theorem2, a comparison of means and confidence intervals of the UEQ scales for the adjustable interpreter are presented in graphical form in Figure 18.